 Senior Dance Teacher

 Alison, born in Gibraltar, was formerly a professional dancer at Singapore Dance Theatre.
 She was awarded the National Arts Council Shell Scholarship in 2007 to study at the New Zealand School of Dance.
-She was formerly a professional dancer at the Singapore Dance Theatre.
-Her repertoire includes the Spanish variation in The Nutcracker, and a variety of classical works such as Sleeping Beauty, Romeo & Juliet, Swan Lake, Coppelia and Giselle.
+As a professional dancer at the Singapore Dance Theatre, her repertoire included the Spanish variation in The Nutcracker, and a variety of classical works such as Sleeping Beauty, Romeo & Juliet, Swan Lake, Coppelia and Giselle.
 With passion for dance and love for children, Alison hopes to imbue in our little ballerinas a love for dance.

 Rydell trained in Classical Ballet under Ms Lisa Latip from the age of 9.
-She has completed her RAD Intermediate with Distinction, and is pursuing her RAD Advance level.
+She has completed the CSTD Elementary and RAD Advanced 1 syllabi.
 In 2009 and 2012, Rydell joined YDA on a dance study trip to Perth in which she attended a week-long full-time ballet training at the West Australian Conservatoire of Classical Ballet.
 She has numerous stage performance and competition experiences, including the lead role of Clara in YDA’s Nutcracker in 2012 and have participated in the CSTD Dance Competition in 2013.
 In March 2014, Rydell assisted in leading YDA students in the ballet segment of Chingay Parade.
 Rydell has also trained students for competitions, achieving remarkable results.
-Her students have been awarded 1st places in the CSTD and Get the Beat competitions and are finalists in the Masterpiece International Ballet Competition.
+Her students have been awarded 1st places in the CSTD and Get the Beat competitions and are finalists in the Masterpiece International Ballet Competition, Star of Canaan Dance International Ballet Competition and the International Ballet Grand Prix Singapore.

 Jeelian, an avid lover of dance, was trained at Young Dancers Academy at a tender age of 6 years under Principal Ms Lisa Latip in both the RAD & CSTD syllabi.
 Jeelian completed her RAD Intermediate with Distinctions and received her CSTD Dorothy Gladstone Award in Classical Ballet for her excellent dance technique.
 During her dancing years, she has performed in recitals, concerts, showcases, as well as competitions.
 In 2013, Jeelian won 1st runner-up for her Ballet Solo, Esmeralda variation, in the International Youth Dance Festival.
 Jeelian’s love for dance is not limited to classical ballet.
 She also did Chinese Dance, Modern Dance, Contemporary Dance as well as Latin Dance and competed in the National 3rd PassionArts DanceSport Championship receiving 1st place in the Jive category, as well as 2nd runner-up in Cha-Cha.